rebelsky/csc207c/pages/syllabus.md

 I recognize that there are times where you want to do this, *e.g.*, uploading projects to Github for your resume or to show to friendds and family, and so I encourage you come talk to me in advance, so that we can ensure that you upload a meaningful project that does not run afoul of this policy.

-ITS has released and then temporarily withdrawn policies that may limit your ability to share your work with others.
-I consider those policies inappropriate for many reasons.
-The CS department managed to convince the College to revisit them, but we are not sure what the new policies will look like.
-Stay tuned.
+### Academic honesty FAQ

+Can I help a colleague by giving them my program code?
+I assume that reading my code will help them better understand how they might approach problems.

+> No. Unfortunately, too many students have trouble avoiding the temptation to copy code.

+Can I copy a colleague's code I find on the Interweb (e.g., on GitHub)?

+> No. Please do not copy code written by another student for a Grinnell course.

 ### AI programming assistants

 Please avoid the use of AI-based programming assistants, such as ChatGPT or GitHub Copilot in this course.
 You should also review [my policy on AI programming assistants](../handouts/ai).

+### AI writing assistants

+If you use AI-based writing assistants---such as Grammarly, Google translate, or ChatGPT---please cite them.

 ## Other issues